Borivali-Padgha

 Borivali Village has 90% Kokani Muslim population and remaining are Buddhist and Adivasi.
-The Padgha village has 80% Hindu and remaining are Buddhist and Muslims..
+The Padgha village has 80% Hindu and remaining are Buddhist and Muslims.
 The terminus station of the eponymous Chandrapur–Padghe HVDC transmission system or which is also called as MSEB is located there.

+5 of its citizens were accused of carrying out the 2002 bus bombings and March 2003 bomb blasts in Mumbai.

+In December 2023, 15 people from Borivali-Padgha were arrested by the National Investigative Agency for allegedly supporting and conducting activities for ISIS.